This room overlooks the old side street of the canal and offers a unique layout with a rounded wall, making the room feel even more spacious.

 The Bike Builder room offers splendid views over the canal.
 The bathroom, including a freestanding bathtub, is the perfect place to soak your tired limbs after a long day of biking around the city.
 Because as the saying goes; ‘when in Rome…’. a trip to Amsterdam is not complete without a bike ride through the city and along its countless canals and bridges.
 But a stay in this bicycle-themed room comes close!

-The main feature is the large high wheeler in the bathroom, dating back to around 1900, and was the first engine to be called a ‘bicycle’.
+The main feature is the large high wheeler in the bathroom, dating back to around 1900.
+This high wheeler was the first engine to be called a ‘bicycle’.
 A deep door cabinet, custom made for its original owner, provides storage space for your clothes.
 Two wooden wheels of a 1920s racing bike were repurposed into nightstands and two carbide lamps got a second life as bedside lamps.

 The Bicycle Room is modest in size, but mighty in appeal.
 Where better to crawl in bed with a book after a busy day, than here?

-The many windows in this room offer generous views over the canal and the small side street below.
+The many windows in this corner room offer abundant daylight and generous views over the canal and the small side street below.

-Fitting the theme, many of the room’s decorative elements and furnishings consist of vintage leather finds and cleverly recycled pieces.
-The headboard is a reused harness leather gym mat.
-Next to it, the nightstands are two wrought iron bases of old treadle sewing machines, poured into clear epoxy resin.
+Fitting the theme, many of the room’s decorative elements and furnishing consist of vintage leather finds and cleverly recycled pieces.
+The headboard for example is a reused harness leather gym mat.
+Next to it, the nightstands are two wrought iron bases of old treadle sewing machines poured into clear epoxy resin.
 Other parts of the machines are clearly recognizable in the night lights.

-One gorgeous leather trunk was refitted into small cabinets for the coffee and tea making facilities.
-In addition, old faded stickers from all over the world reveal the adventurous lives of the previous owners.
+One gorgeous leather trunk was refitted into a small cabinet for the coffee and tea making facilities.
+In addition, old faded stickers from all over the world reveal the adventurous lives of its previous owners.

-The use of leather provides this room with a warm, sophisticated flair.
-Guests will enjoy retreating here after a long day’s work or sightseeing.
+The use of leather grants this room a warm, sophisticated flair.
+Guests will enjoy retreating here after a long day of work or sightseeing.

 Set foot into this comfortable corner room, located on the 4th floor.
-The many windows make the room bright and offer magnificent views over the canal below.
+The many windows brighten up the room and offer magnificent views over the canal below.

 The room is decorated with elegant and unique pieces.
 Many are inventive, bespoke items using materials fitting the room’s theme.
 The lights by the bed for instance are reclaimed aluminium shoe-stretchers dating back to the 1940s.
 The matching nightstands are made of two aluminium boot-moulds supporting a steel top.